-Where are you on the Journey Towards Autonomous Procurement?
+Where Are You on the Journey Towards Autonomous Procurement?

-This is the second instalment of our discussions, led by David Ford, Global Head of Procurement at law firm Freshfields Bruckhaus Deringer, under the rubric “Digital Darwinism”.
+This is the second installment of our discussions, led by David Ford, Global Head of Procurement at law firm Freshfields Bruckhaus Deringer, under the rubric “Digital Darwinism”.
 Each company has its own priorities, issues and timelines and varying levels of maturity in technological innovation.
 The automation journey in procurement, all the way to autonomous systems, is a long one, but procurement professionals are seeing progress – and benefits.
 Note that the people taking part did so in a personal capacity and any views expressed do not necessarily reflect those of JAGGAER or any other organization or company.

 Read the first installment: “The Economic Impact of the Pandemic: Survival of the Most Adaptable”

 What does autonomous procurement mean in your organization, and how far advanced are you?